harshvardhanchand/MediMind/memory-bank/progress.md

 Next phase will focus on implementing the document processing pipeline using OCR and NLP services.

 ## Phase 2: Document Processing Implementation

 **In Progress: [Current Date]**

+The initial step of integrating Optical Character Recognition (OCR) into the document processing pipeline has been completed.

+1.  **OCR Integration using Google Document AI**:
+    *   Successfully integrated Google Document AI for performing OCR on uploaded documents (PDFs, images).
+This provides robust text extraction capabilities.
+    *   The `google-cloud-documentai` library (version `3.5.0`) has been added to the backend dependencies.
+    *   A utility function (`process_document_with_docai` in `backend/app/utils/ai_processors.py`) has been implemented to interact with the Document AI service.
+    *   The function handles processing documents stored in Google Cloud Storage (GCS).

+2.  **Testing and Configuration**:
+    *   The Document AI integration has been successfully tested by processing a sample document from GCS.
+    *   The test script within `ai_processors.py` has been refactored to use environment variables (loaded via a `.env` file) for configuration (Project ID, Processor ID, GCS URI), enhancing security and maintainability.

 Next steps for Phase 2:

-1. Integrate OCR service using Google Cloud Vision API
+1.  **Integrate LLM for Structured Data Extraction**:
+    *   Develop functionality to take the raw text output from Document AI (OCR).
+    *   Send this text to a Large Language Model (e.g., Gemini Flash) with a carefully designed prompt to extract structured medical information (patient details, medications, lab results, etc.).
+    *   Define the expected structured output format (e.g., JSON) from the LLM.
-2. Implement medical NLP processing using appropriate services
+2. Implement medical NLP processing using appropriate services (This might be covered by or augmented by the LLM step above, to be refined).
-3. Create background processing tasks for document analysis
+3. Create background processing tasks for document analysis (OCR + LLM extraction).
-4. Develop user interface for document review and correction
+4. Develop user interface for document review and correction (Frontend task, dependent on backend data structures).
-5. Implement extraction data storage and retrieval
+5. Implement extraction data storage and retrieval into the `ExtractedData` model.